tekknolagi/tekknolagi.github.com/_posts/2018-05-29-how-to-mess-with-your-roommate.md

 This patch changes `zenity` so that if it notices the message contains the text "max" or "Max", it quietly does nothing.

-So far (end of March 2018), Chris has not noticed that I have modified the binary.
+UPDATE: So far (end of March 2018), Chris has not noticed that I have modified the binary.
 Logan has also therefore not noticed any messages that include my name.
 There is as of yet no end in sight to the prank, unless I decide to tell him when we graduate.

+UPDATE: We graduated and all parted ways.
+Though Logan and I will be living together again next year, we will likely not be in the house enough to carry on this prank.
+I decided to publish this post before attempting further shenanigans.